 I have no idea how accurate her statistic was, but I was quite concerned.
 After asking a series of further questions and not getting any help whatsoever, I realized that this call would no longer be productive.
 I thanked her for her help and proceeded to call Direct Loan.

-At this point, I asked if I could speak with a manager.
-When I was transferred and explained my situation for the third time, the manager said that he would “file a report” and that someone would investigate the issue.
+At this point, I asked if I could speak with a supervisor or someone with the authority to help.
+When I was transferred and explained my situation for the third time, the supervisor said that he would “file a report” and that someone would investigate the issue.
 This sounded inadequate to me.
 I continued to ask questions regarding the purpose of filing a report, about when I could expect results, and about other reasons that could explain this issue.

 Then, after well over an hour on the phone with three different people, he said, “It’s possible the check hasn’t cleared yet.
 Sometimes it can take longer than usual.”
 Sure enough, two days later, when I logged into MyFedLoan, all was right with my consolidation.